lshpaner/eda_toolkit/README_min.md

-# EDA Kit
+# EDA Toolkit
-Welcome to EDA Kit, a collection of utility functions designed to streamline your exploratory data analysis (EDA) tasks.
+Welcome to EDA Toolkit, a collection of utility functions designed to streamline your exploratory data analysis (EDA) tasks.
 This repository offers tools for directory management, data preprocessing, reporting, visualization, and more, helping you efficiently handle various aspects of data manipulation and analysis.

 ## Prerequisites

-Before you install `eda_kit`, ensure your system meets the following requirements:
+Before you install `eda_toolkit`, ensure your system meets the following requirements:

-- `Python`: Version `3.7.4` or higher is required to run `eda_kit`.
+- `Python`: Version `3.7.4` or higher is required to run `eda_toolkit`.

-Additionally, `eda_kit` depends on the following packages, which will be automatically installed when you install `eda_kit`:
+Additionally, `eda_toolkit` depends on the following packages, which will be automatically installed when you install `eda_toolkit`:

 - `numpy`: Version 1.21.6 or higher
 - `pandas`: Version 1.3.5 or higher